Navid-Ishaq/az-104-labs/[11] Create a VM with CLI.md

 He didn’t just build a VM — he automated it, connected it, tested it, and cleaned up like a true cloud hero.
 With **Azure CLI**, he proved that cloud tasks can be fast, reliable, and fun — if you know the magic commands. ✨

-Let me know if you'd like the text-based diagram or MCQs next!

 ---
 ---
 ---